MojoExMachina/their-computer/_posts/2022-05-11-text-replacements.md

 One of my favourite features in the Apple ecosystem is text replacement.
 It allows you to automatically replace custom strings with predefined text and is useful in multiple scenarios – not the least of which being that it makes the use of typographic details more convenient.
 Text Replacements are synchronised via iCloud between your Apple devices, making workflows easy.

-See below my own text replacements.
-Please copy them to your heart’s content.
+See below for my own Text Replacements and copy what you find useful.

 ### Typographic Details